For Support: (504) 982-0685

 Nicole Marquez

-“Falling Down is How We Learn to Rise Up!"
-At 25, on the night of my best audition, I went home to find that I was locked out of my 5th floor apartment.
-I went to the roof to see if there was a way in through my window.
-Looking over the edge is my last memory.
+"Falling Down is How We Learn to Rise Up!"
+At 25, after my best audition, I found myself locked out of my 5th-floor apartment.
+Climbing to the roof to check if I could enter through a window, looking over the edge is the last thing I remember.
+I was rendered a quadriplegic, destined to spend the rest of my life in a wheelchair.

 Read More >>>